Waist of maps measured via Urysohn width: Waist of maps with fibers of bounded complexity

-\begin{lemma} If $\Sigma$ is a riemannian polyhedron, any its foliation of width $<1$ can be ``simplified'' while keeping its width $<1$. \end{lemma}
+\begin{lemma} If a metric polyhedron $\Sigma$ admits a foliation of width $<1$, then it also admits a simple foliation width $<1$. \end{lemma}

 \begin{proof} Let $p: \Sigma \to Z$ be a foliation of width $<1$.
 Subdivide $Z$ finely so that the preimage of the open star\footnote{The \emph{open star} of a vertex of a simplicial complex is the union of the relative interiors of all faces containing the given vertex.
 In a graph, the open star of a vertex is the vertex itself together with all incident open edges.} $S_v$ of every vertex $v \in Z$ has diameter $<1$.
 Use the simplicial approximation theorem to approximate $p$ by a simplicial (for some subdivision of $\Sigma$) map $p'$ such that for each $x \in \Sigma$, $p'(x)$ belongs to the minimal closed cell of $Z$ containing $p(x)$.
-It implies that for each vertex $v \in Z$, $(p')^{-1}(v) \subset p^{-1}(S_v)$, so $p'$ has width $<1$.
+It follows that each fiber of $p'$ is contained in $p^{-1}(S_v)$ for some $v \in Z$, so $p'$ has width $<1$.

 Next, replacing $p'$ by the associated connected map $\widetilde{p}'$ (which is also PL), we arrive at the situation where the leaves $(\widetilde{p}')^{-1}(z)$ are (nonempty and) connected for all $z \in Z$, and have diameter $<1$. \end{proof}